JasonZhai-9936/DarwinChatbot/README.md

 git clone https://github.com/JasonZhai-9936/DarwinChatbot.git
 cd DarwinChatbot

+# 3. Make a new miniconda environment
+conda create -n LivePortrait python=3.12 conda activate LivePortrait

-# 3. Run install_requirements.py to install all models
+# 3. Run install_requirements.py to install all models in their own miniconda environments
 python3 install_requirements.py

 # 4. Install remaining dependencies
 pip install -r requirements.txt

+#Additional tips if running into issues

+# 1.
+- run app.py using:
+python app.py
+#instead of
+python3 app.y

+# 2. If there's missing libraries, which there likely may be, just conda activate the env and pip install it
 ```